 Piran is a small coastal resort city in Slovenia couple of hours bus ride from the Slovenia capital Ljubljana.
+During our visit to Ljubljana, we planned two easy day trips, one was to the gorgeous lakes of Bled and Bohinj and the other to the coastal town of Piran.
 A visit to Piran is a popular day trip from Ljubljana and a must visit if you have Slovenia travel plans.
 Unfortunately, the bus frequency from Ljubljana to Piran is not very good and hence you may need to plan accordingly.
 The buses from Ljubljana to Piran also stop at the Postojna Caves one of the popular things to do in Slovenia.

 The city center of Piran is choc-a-bloc of medieval houses and a maze of narrow alleys running through them.
 The center is car-free and the bus station is some 10 minutes walk away.
 The road along the harbor lined with souvenir shops and cafes leads you into the city center and the first landmark you walk into is the impressive Tartini Square.